Tending the Taproot

 Are refunds available?

-No. I encourage that you register for the 3 month cohort with the intention of being able to attend all the planned gatherings.
-However, if circumstances change for you and you are not able to attend, reach out and let's chat.
-I would be happy to transfer your payment towards participation in the next planned cohort.
+No. Any monthly payments already made are not refundable.
+I encourage that you register for the 3 month cohort with the intention of being able to attend all the planned gatherings.
+However, if circumstances change for you and you are not able to attend, I can stop any future payments and un-enroll you.

 What if I am unhappy with the experience?